-One six credit hour (full year) course or two 3 credit hour (half year) courses selected from the list of approved Canadian Content Courses.
+Six credit hours, one full year course, or two 3 credit hour, half year, courses selected from: Canadian History, Canadian Political Science or Canadian Studies.
 See the King's Academic Calendar at www.ukings.ca for a list of approved courses.

-The BJH is a 123 credit hour degree, meaning that you need to take an extra 3 credit hour course at some point during your studies to graduate.
-This can be during a semester or over the summer.
+The BJH is a 123 credit hour degree, meaning that you need to take an extra 3 credit hour course in a semester or over the summer in order to graduate.

+Degree Requirements When Focusing on a Single Subject

+Legend:

-Degree Requirements When Focusing on a Single Subject Legend: ■ - Represents a 6 credit hour course taken in your primary area of concentration. □ - Represents a 6 credit hour course taken as an elective and/or general degree requirement.
-May also be used toward the fulfillment of a minor (120 credit hour degrees only) see pg.
-14.
+Represents a 6 credit hour course taken in your primary area of concentration.
+Represents a 6 credit hour course taken as an elective and/or general degree requirement.